5 Metrics Every Startup Should Track

 MRR, churn, CAC, LTV, and NPS are the 5 metrics every startup needs to track.
 How to calculate each one and centralize the data for analysis.

-To create unique solutions and break market paradigms with innovative offerings, startups need results that are measurable and scalable.
-Measuring performance is a very important task, and that is nothing new.
-However, when it comes to defining which key metrics should be tracked, things seem to get more complicated.
-With that in mind, in this post we’ve gathered 5 important metrics that can help startups gain a strategic view of their results.
+To build unique solutions and disrupt the market with innovative products, startups need to deliver measurable and scalable results.
+Measuring your performance is highly critical, and that is no secret to anyone.
+However, when it comes to defining the key metrics you should actually track, things tend to get a bit more complicated.
+With that in mind, in this post we have highlighted 5 crucial metrics that can help startups gain a strategic view of their performance.

 What are metrics?

-By checking any dictionary, it is possible to understand that, by definition, a metric is a way to measure something.
-In the business world, metrics are quantitative measures applied to evaluate the performance of an area, a person, or the results the organization achieves.
+By definition, a metric is simply a way to measure or quantify something.
+In the business world, metrics are quantitative measurements applied to evaluate the performance of a specific area, person, or the overall results achieved by an organization.

-In the startup world, this is even more important, because metrics provide a more accurate picture of the company’s situation when making decisions, supporting strategy scaling, creating more compelling pitches for investors and venture capital firms, and enabling a more data-driven approach to everything involving the business.
-When used by startups, metrics make it possible to assess business success from several different angles and perspectives.
+In the startup ecosystem, this is even more critical, as they provide a more accurate overview of the company's status when making decisions.
+They support scaling your strategy, building more compelling pitches for investors and venture capital firms, and establishing a data-driven approach for everything surrounding your business.
+When leveraged by startups, metrics make it possible to evaluate business success from multiple angles and perspectives.

-For example: revenue metrics, customer acquisition cost, or lifetime value evaluate the company’s financial performance.
-Meanwhile, metrics such as churn rate, NPS, and customer satisfaction can be used to assess the effectiveness of the product or service in the customer’s daily routine, bringing predictability and improvements across all user touchpoints.
+For instance: revenue metrics, customer acquisition cost, or lifetime value evaluate the company's financial performance.
+Meanwhile, metrics like churn rate, NPS, and customer satisfaction can be used to assess the effectiveness of your product or service in the customer's daily routine, bringing predictability and improvements to every user touchpoint.

-In addition to supporting results and decisions, the use of metrics also helps identify patterns and relationships among the main strengths and weaknesses of the business, operations, and product, so managers and key stakeholders in each area can create and execute action plans focused on solving problems and improving optimization.
+Beyond results and decision-making, tracking metrics also helps identify patterns and relationships between the main strengths and weaknesses of the business, operations, and product.
+This allows managers and key stakeholders in each area to design and execute action plans focused on solving bottlenecks and driving optimizations.

 Summary: What are metrics?

-Metrics are essential tools for companies of all sizes and industries to measure progress and make data-based decisions.
-By using metrics and then evaluating this data efficiently, it is possible to identify improvement points, bottlenecks, build better processes, and identify key opportunities and areas for improvement.
-In addition, metrics can also be used to communicate results to investors and stakeholders.
+Metrics are essential tools for companies of all sizes and industries to measure progress and make data-driven decisions.
+By tracking metrics and effectively analyzing this data, you can uncover areas of improvement, identify bottlenecks, structure better processes, and capture key opportunities.
+Additionally, metrics are widely used to communicate performance and results to investors and stakeholders.

 5 metrics every startup should track